 Intervertebral discs are made up of approximately 90 percent water.
 During the aging process, these discs begin to lose a portion of that water and shrink in size.
 This shrinkage is common among adults, and is known as degenerative disc disease.
 As the discs decrease in size, the surrounding vertebrae become closer together, resulting in less space for the nerves to travel.
 In some people this causes nerve compression, resulting in pain in the neck or back.
 However, the main reason for a discectomy is found when the disc shrinks, moves out of its general locality and then presses upon the spinal cord or surrounding nerves.
 In a discectomy, a surgeon will remove the area of the disc causing this issue.

 Minimally invasive option

 Though the traditional approach to a discectomy required a large incision and highly invasive approach, Laser Spine Institute offers a minimally invasive version of the procedure, offering patients a safer and more effective alternative.
 Laser Spine Institute’s discectomy involves the highly trained surgeon removing a portion of the herniated or bulging disc that is pressing upon the spinal cord or nerve root, subsequently diminishing the patient’s overall pain, without causing instability.
 This outpatient procedure eliminates hospital-associated costs and helps patients get back to their lives faster.

-For more information, or to speak with a Spine Care Consultant for a free review of your most recent MRI or CT scan for review to determine if you may be a candidate, contact Laser Spine Institute today.
+For more information, or for a review of your most recent MRI or CT scan for review to determine if you may be a candidate, contact Laser Spine Institute today.